What is Open Enrollment and How Do I Apply?

 Transfers that have not been granted remain on the list until Open Enrollment closes.
 Applications that were not granted do not roll over for the next school year.
 Applicants must re-apply if their transfer was not granted.

 In the event your student receives an Open Enrollment transfer, the new school will become your student’s home school through the highest grade level at that school.
-Students who have been placed in specific programs such as: Dual Immersion (DI), International Baccalaureate (IB), Matt Garcia Career and College Academy, Early College High School, and the Public Safety Academy (PSA) and opt out of the specific program will revert to their school of attendance beginning with the next school year.
+As per Administrative Regulation (AR) 6181, students accepted to any District alternative school/program of choice may not dis-enroll from the program until the end of the academic school year.
+Students who have been placed in specific programs such as: Dual Immersion (DI), International Baccalaureate (IB), Matt Garcia Career and College Academy (MGCCA), Early College High School, and the Public Safety Academy (PSA) will not be granted an Open Enrollment application if the student is under a contract to remain in the respective special program.
+If the student opts out of the special program at the end of the school year, the student will revert to their school of residence beginning with the next school year.
+Once enrolled at his/her/their school of residence, the student will be eligible to apply for Open Enrollment.
 Transportation and childcare will remain the responsibility of the parent/guardian.Please keep in mind:

 - Neither transportation nor child care are provided for students approved to transfer schools through Open Enrollment.